Snow has arrived!

 • Going out for a meal with my colleagues

-My time at reindeer house this time was in my October half term for a week.
+My time at Reindeer House this time was in my October half term for a week.
 The Saturday and Sunday was the 65th Adopters Weekend which was very busy and had lots of activities going on during both days (see last week’s blog).
 This included one day at the reindeer centre and one day at Tilly’s and Alan’s farm.
 It was a very special and lovely weekend meeting different adopters and hearing their stories and finding out who they adopt.
 I felt very honoured to help out and even had my own name badge!

 Afterwards, me and the reindeer herders went out for a meal at Glenmore Lodge to celebrate which Tilly had treated us to it to say a massive thank you for working hard at the 65th Adopters Weekend!